-The research, by Dr Mark Witton, a palaeontologist at the University of Portsmouth, was published this week in the international Public Library of Science journal, PLoS ONE.
+The research, by Dr. Mark Witton, a paleontologist at the University of Portsmouth, was published this week in the international Public Library of Science journal, PLoS ONE.

 He said: “Istiodactylus is an exceptional creature possessing unusual, interlocking ‘cookie cutter’ teeth with razor edges.
 These have suggested to some that this pterosaur was a vulture-like scavenger, but supporting evidence from the rest of the skull was lacking.

-“This fragment suggests the skull was a good 20 percent shorter than previously supposed so, instead of a very long, low skull, it appears to have had quite the opposite – very short, very wide and very tall.
-This was rather unexpected as we thought we were very familiar with its anatomy, but it seems it is far more distinctive than we previously realised.
+“This fragment suggests the skull was a good 20 percent shorter than previously supposed so, instead of a very long, low skull, it appears to have had quite the opposite – very short, very wide, and very tall.
+This was rather unexpected as we thought we were very familiar with its anatomy, but it seems it is far more distinctive than we previously realized.

 “There may be countless similar stories waiting to be told.
 The Natural History Museum has an extensive collection of pterosaurs and other fossils with entire wings dedicated to fossil storage.
 Exciting new ‘discoveries’ amongst this collection are commonplace including particular details of well-known specimens and sometimes even fossils representing entirely new species may be underestimated by visiting researchers for many decades.
 They need the right expert – and perhaps a little good luck – to be noticed and appreciated. ”

-The third fragment indicates that creature’s cheek bones were incredibly slender – only 6 mm tall in a skull around 450 mm long.
+The third fragment indicates that the creature’s cheek bones were incredibly slender – only 6 mm (0.24 in) tall in a skull around 450 mm (18 in) long.
 By contrast, other parts of the skull were very robust.